nascherman/nyg-ui-generator/README.md

  Generator will copy files into new component folder and show it in your file browser

-2. **Create UI module** - generate UI module with boilerplate files and set up test and example.
+**2. Create UI module** - generate UI module with boilerplate files and set up test and example.
 Recommended that you have a specific global folder for all your generated modules.
 You'll be asked for:
  * path - where to put the new component (default: your modules folder e.g `/Users/name/modules/`)
  * module name - respective folder will be created under specified path
  * other module specific questions like description, kew words etc